 Question: Shiloh is a six-month-old terrier mix female from the rescue shelter that we brought home February 2.
 She is terrific and has taken well to our household including our five-year-old terrier mix male.
-My concern is that no matter when my husband enters a room she barks at him like she has never seen him before even though he talks to her using her name first.
+My concern is that no matter when my husband enters a room my dog barks at him like she has never seen him before even though he talks to her using her name first.
 The barking is continuous, not just a short bark.
 He plays with her, even hand-feeds her at times, pets her and does all he can to help her bond with him and she seems willing to let him do this.
 She seems to be “easy” around females and shies away from most males.
 Shiloh bonded with me right away.

 Please, any suggestions would be appreciated as it is making my husband increasingly uncomfortable.
 Thank you.